 Expressing electron cooling function of reduced electric fields and reduced mobilities instead of rates for all cooling processes is more accurate because the reaction rates obtained using cross-sectional data and BOLSIG+ have considerable error especially when the electron temperature is less than 1~eV as is often the case in hypersonic flows.
 Indeed, the reduced electric field and reduced mobility can be obtained with high accuracy even at low electron temperature using swarm experiments.

 The translational temperature $T$ is determined from the total energy equation, obtained by summing all energy transport equations:

 where $h_k^\circ$ stands for the heat of formation while the sum $(h_k+h_k^\circ)$ represents the enthalpy of the $k$th species including calorically-imperfect effects as well as the heat of formation, obtained from the NASA Glenn high temperature enthalpy polynomials by \cite{nasa:2002:mcbride}.
 As well, $\vec{J} \equiv \sum_{k} C_k N_k \vec{V}_k$ is the current density vector and $e_{\rm t}$ is the total specific energy.
-Transport properties such as the neutrals thermal conductivity $\kappa_{\rm n}$, ion thermal conductivity $\kappa_{\rm i}$, mass diffusion coefficients $\nu_k$ and mobilities $\mu_k$ are found with the \cite{nasa:1990:gupta} model.
 To close the system of equations, the electric field $\vec{E}$ is here found as the negative of the gradient of the electric potential obtained from Gauss's law:

 with $\phi$, $\rho_{\rm c}$, $\epsilon_0$, and $\epsilon_{\rm r}$ the electric field potential, the net charge density, the permittivity of free space, and the relative permittivity, respectively.

 At solid surfaces, we assume no surface catalysis for neutral species.
 For charged species it is assumed that electrons and ions recombine with a probability of 1 and secondary electron emission is modeled by the effective secondary electron emission coefficient $\gamma_{\rm e}$ which is set to 0.1 for all test cases.